 “You want to use products like this to support muscle growth and strength,” said our Research Editor.
 “If you can’t eat it, it won’t work.”

-“I took one bite and spit it out.
-I just couldn’t chew it and choke it down.
+“I took one bite and spat it out.
+I couldn’t chew it and choke it down.
 It tasted terrible,” reported a consumer.

 Sometimes it wasn’t the best, but it wasn’t bad, either.
 According to one person, “I found the flavor to be somewhat average, with no significant after taste.”